isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-best-hackintosh-laptop.markdown

 Patches and tweaks have to be done and on the B-side, the Bluetooth will only function if you possess the BCM94352HMB Broadcom, but not to worry everything works perfectly fine.

-Running OS X has legacy issues on the laptop however on the lucky side necessary fixes are provided.¬† The card reader works on some models only.
+Running OS X has legacy issues on the laptop however on the lucky side necessary fixes are provided.† The card reader works on some models only.

 Finally, in some specific apps, the screen has a tendency of flickering though it is not that serious.
 - Should you find the guide overwhelming and lengthy to read, it is on a suggestion that youd rather read all of it at once and then commence.